YogitaAmbure13/Calculator-web/README.md

 FEATURES

 Basic Operations: Add, subtract, multiply, and divide numbers effortlessly.
-Memory Functions: Save results to memory and recall them when needed.
-Scientific Functions: Access trigonometric functions, exponentiation, square root, logarithms, and factorials.
-Parentheses Support: Evaluate expressions with nested parentheses for more complex calculations.
-Calculation History: Keep track of past calculations within the same session.

 Responsive Design: Enjoy a seamless experience on various devices, including smartphones and tablets.
-Customization: Choose from pre-defined themes or customize the appearance to your liking.

 How to Use:
 Open the calculator in your web browser.